fluentiot/fluentiot/README.md

 In the above example this will listen to the attribute `pir` for the `livingPir` device.
 If the attribute is updated to `true` the room presence will be updated.
 If the value is anything other than `true`, e.g. `false` then the presence is updated and the room `vacancyDelay` will update the occupancy.

+In this example setting `vacancyDelay` to `0` will set the room immediately to vacant once the PIR sensor returns a `false` value.
+In most cases, unless it's a high quality human presence sensor you will want to set the `vacancyDelay` to about `15 minutes`.

 ```javascript
 const livingPir = device.add('livingPir')
 const living = room.add('living', { vacancyDelay: 0 })